Andrew-Draganov/andrew-draganov.github.io/contents/home.md

-I am a postdoc in data analysis and machine learning at Aarhus University under the supervision of Chris Schwiegelshohn.
+I am a postdoc in data analysis and machine learning at Aarhus University under Chris Schwiegelshohn.
 I completed my PhD at Aarhus University in Fall 2024, supervised by Cigdem Aslay and Chris Schwiegelshohn (with help from Ira Assent and Davide Mottin).

 My research revolves around understanding how information is represented in high-dimensional spaces.
 I am particularly interested in applying this to understand how AI models store and process information.
 To this end, I study:
 - Neural Network Interpretability
 - Dimensionality Reduction
 - Clustering